discordjs/guide/guide/interactions/buttons.md

 ```

 ::: danger
-For ephemeral responses you cannot fetch a message object, so create the collector on a channel instead.
+For ephemeral responses, you cannot fetch a message object, so create the collector on a channel instead.
 :::

 ### awaitMessageComponent